Why You Shouldn’t Cancel Your Medical Aid

-A medical aid plan – including even the most basic hospital plan – will cover most if not all of your expenses should you be admitted to hospital, including doctor care, your hospital stay and anytake-home medication.
+A medical aid plan – including even the most basic hospital plan – will cover most if not all of your expenses should you be admitted to hospital, including doctor care, your hospital stay and any take-home medication.
 In contrast, a HCBP pays you a daily cash amount while you’re in hospital which is usually far less than the cost of a day’s stay in hospital.
-What’s more, most HCPBs only start paying you out if you’re in hospital for more than three days – so if you’re in hospital just for a day procedure, you won’t get any money paid out at all.
+What’s more, most HCPBs only start paying you out if you’re in hospital for more than three days.
+So if you’re in hospital just for a day procedure, you won’t get any money at all.

 So, what’s the alternative?

 If you’re struggling financially and are considering giving up your medical aid, it’s worth looking at any other avenues to save money, rather than cancelling your health coverage.
 Says Yatt, “Of all the expenses, medical aid should be the last one to consider cutting, because if you need to pay for medical expenses, they’re extremely expensive.”

 Instead cut down on non-essential expenses like entertainment and travel, and start a monthly financial budget and stick to it.
 By taking these steps, you’ll find ways to stretch your money further each month while still having cover should you find yourself needing medical care.